-Blue Shield Promise Health Plan is responsible for maintaining written agreements with practitioners and providers to provide adequate access to covered services.
+Blue Shield Promise is responsible for maintaining written agreements with practitioners and providers to provide adequate access to covered services.

-Blue Shield Promise Health Plan is also required to comply with National Coverage Determinations (NCDs) issued by CMS.
+Blue Shield Promise is also required to comply with National Coverage Determinations (NCDs) issued by the Centers for Medicare & Medicaid Services (CMS).
 An NCD is a national policy statement granting, limiting, or excluding Medicare coverage for a specific medical item or service.
-If the new NCDs or legislative change in benefits meets the "significant costs" threshold, Blue Shield Promise Health Plan is not required to assume the risk for the costs of the service until CMS has included the cost of the NCDs in Blue Shield Promise Health Plan capitation payment.
+If the new NCDs or legislative change in benefits meets the "significant costs" threshold, Blue Shield Promise is not required to assume the risk for the costs of the service until CMS has included the cost of the NCDs in Blue Shield Promise capitation payment.
 Coverage of the services will be provided under the Medicare Fee-for-Service program.
 Medicare fiscal intermediaries and carriers will make payments on behalf of Medicare Advantage organization directly to providers and practitioners for costs associated with an NCDs.
 Medicare Advantage enrollees may be liable for any applicable coinsurance amounts under Original Medicare.
-For more information on NCDs, go the CMS website at www.cms.gov/Medicare/Coverage/DeterminationProcess/index.html.
+For more information on NCDs, visit the CMS website at www.cms.gov/Medicare/Coverage/DeterminationProcess/index.html.